How to Prepare Yourself for Long-Distance Caregiving

 There is hope and help, though!
 Having a solid plan, knowing the resources available, and using technology can make a difference.
 It can ease some of the burdens so many long-distance caregivers face and help caregivers experience some of the positive emotions that also come with caring for those who have cared for us.
 Here are a few tips to help:

-Know and Grow Your Network
+Know and Grow Your Caregiving Network

 • Identify who else in the family and in the local community can be eyes and ears for you and can help with caregiving responsibilities.
 Don’t overlook family friends, faith community members and leaders, or neighbors.
 Make a spreadsheet and keep it updated with names, roles, and contact information.
 In a moment of crisis, you might not think of someone who could be of assistance.